Tornium/Tornex/README.md

 ```

 ## Usage
-Add the supervisor `Tornex.Scheduler.supervisor` to your application supervisor.
+Add the supervisor `Tornex.Scheduler.Supervisor` to your application supervisor.
 If you are using the default telemetry handler using `Tornex.Telemetry.attach_default_handler`, make sure to start the handler before starting the supervisor.

 <!-- tabs-open -->
 ### APIv1